jdlafferty/relational/paper/rebuttal/global_response.md

+### perhaps add some boilerplate thanking reviewers??

+# Summary of contributions

+The primary contribution of our work is a modification of transformers that is simple to implement, but has profound consequences for generalization and sample efficiency.
+The most important distinguishing feature of the abstractor is that information processing is isolated from the sensory inputs by a ‘relational bottleneck’.
+This is accomplished by computing a relation tensor from the sensory inputs (treating them as the queries and keys in an attention operation), and then using this relation tensor to parameterize attention over a set of a standalone ‘symbols’ (treating these as the values in an attention operation).
+This has the consequence that symbols are only influenced by the relations between sensory inputs, not their specific content.
+This allows the abstractor to learn relational tasks much faster than a standard transformer, and to generalize learned relations out-of-distribution.
+At the same time, the abstractor maintains the strengths of the transformer framework, including the capacity to perform generative tasks, and the ease of modeling long-range dependencies between inputs.

 # A clearer description of the architecture: Relational Cross-Attention vs Iterative Message-passing

 First, some disambiguation of terminology.
 Symbolic relational message-passing and relational cross-attention refer to the same operation.
 Relational cross-attention is to an Abstractor what self-attention is to a Transformer—it is the core operation.
 In a transformer, self-attention has an interpretation as message-passing.
 Similarly, “symbolic relational message-passing” is the name we give the message-passing interpretation of the core operation in an Abstractor.